James Wilfred Stevenson Thomson

 JIMMY THOMSON was born 29th October 1908 at 5, Church Road, North Berwick, son of

-Davie Grant and his cousin Jack White won the 1904 Open Championship.
+Davie Grant and Jack White who won the 1904 Open Championship.
+Jimmy attended the public school in North Berwick and was a choir boy

 In 1921 his father Wilfred was appointed pro at The Country Club of Virginia.
 The following year Jimmy aged 12years sailed to the